just-run-my/app-azure-edition/workshop/01-intro/lab-02/README.md

 This file creates a webserver with TypeScript, using the [morgan](https://www.npmjs.com/package/morgan) and [express](https://www.npmjs.com/package/express) packages.

-Next, let's create a Dockerfile at `app/typescript/Dockerfile`
+Next, let's create a `Dockerfile` at the root of our application folder:

 ```
 FROM node:12-buster-slim